QiT Stock Trading Algorithm Development Process

 * Trading Vehicle or Market – Will the algorithm trade options?
 How about Forex, commodities or the futures markets?
 Those markets do not fit a model of keeping it simple while appealing to a wide audience.
 Therefore here at QiT, we chose the boring but liquid US equities and ETFs.

 * Long or Short – In order to achieve balance, the algorithm must have both long and short strategies – at least in a margin account, where short positions are allowed.
 Develop long-only position so they step aside in bear markets.

 * Mean Reversion or Momentum – Since most traders trade momentum strategies, it’s surprising to learn that mounting evidence and research support the superiority of Mean Reversion strategies.
 With that said, QiT understands that momentum strategies have their place in a portfolio.

 * Annual Return and Maximum Drawdown – What is the minimum Compounded Annual Return (CAR) will you accept?
 What is the Maximum Drawdown you will accept?

-Once a quant developer has made these decisions the universe of possible strategies has been pared down and the job of development becomes a great deal easier.
+The universe of possible strategies opens up an algorithm developer makes these decisions.
+Now the job of development becomes a great deal easier.

 Check our out the Performance Matrix for our algorithms and sign up today.